Does NMN Reduce Blood Pressure? Clinical Insights & Studies | HealthspanX

-NMN is best known as a longevity molecule, but emerging evidence suggests it may also offer therapeutic benefits for people dealing with cardiovascular issues like high blood pressure.
+NMN is best known as a longevity molecule, but emerging evidence suggests it may also offer therapeutic benefits for people dealing with cardiovascular issues like high blood pressure, which is increasingly recognized as an aging related disease due to its association with age-related decline in NAD+ levels.

 Let’s take a look at what science has to say.